ielaajezdev/VU-softsec/assignment-2/level7/notes.md

 - subtract enough from $0x8000000abcde to become the return address
 - let the last number of this subtraction be ASCII 5

+- shellcode is at 0x7fffffffeec8 + 50
+- need to subtract 0xacde4
+- so need to subtract 708068 in decimal